laigunner03/lai-hock-chun-mobile-module-final-project/README.md

 Post details
 About page

-Mostly working
+Mostly working:
 Show page (Hamfist in refreshing state)
 Create post

-Not working
+Not working:
 Favourite
 Sort

-Biggest Issue
+Biggest Issue:
 Not getting the replies correctly despite following the API documentation